Whitehaven R.L.F.C.

 Their nicknames are 'Haven' or the 'Marras' (a local dialect word for 'mates').
 Their mascot is a lion called "Pride".
 Between 1997 and 2003 they were known as Whitehaven Warriors.

 Their local rivals are Workington Town.

 History

 Foundation

 Rugby league in Cumbria can trace its roots back over 100 years to the formation of the Northern Union.
 Whitehaven had its own team, Whitehaven Recreation, which competed in the Challenge Cup in the first decade of the 20th century.

-Whitehaven RLFC was formed at a meeting held in the Miners' Welfare Club at Kells from the Whitehaven Miners' Welfare team in 1948 and shortly afterwards were admitted into the Northern Rugby Football Union by just three votes.
+Whitehaven RLFC was formed at a meeting held in the Miners' Welfare Club at Kells from the Whitehaven Miners' Welfare team in 1948 and shortly afterwards were admitted into the Rugby Football League by just three votes.
 Whitehaven took over the Miners' Welfare lease at the Recreation Ground.
 In their first game Haven beat Hull F.C.
 5–0.
 There was a "disappointing" turnout of only 9,000 because of the pouring rain; in those days the supporters' club had 4,000 members.
 The early Whitehaven team were nicknamed "the Colliers" because of the Miners' Welfare connection.